Judge Rotenberg Center: Industry criticism

-FDA bans the GED
+FDA banning of the GED

-In April 2014, the United States Food and Drug Administration (FDA) announced a public hearing where a panel of neurological devices experts would consider whether or not the FDA should issue a ban of electric shock aversive conditioning devices like the GED.
+In April 2014, the FDA announced a public hearing where a panel of neurological device experts would consider whether or not the FDA should issue a ban of electric shock aversive conditioning devices such as the GED.
 In April 2016, the FDA took the further step of formally proposing a regulatory ban on electric shock aversive conditioning devices.
-In 2020 the FDA issued the final rule banning the device with only minor changes from the 2016 draft.
-The GED was the third medical device ever banned by the FDA in the organization's history.
-However, the FDA issued an "Administrative Stay" in March 2020, that allowed the center to continue using shock on "individuals who would need a physician-directed plan" indefinitely, pending the end of the COVID-19 pandemic which limited physician contact with many residents.
+In 2020 the FDA issued the final rule banning the GED with only minor changes from the 2016 draft.
+The device was the third medical device ever banned by the FDA in the organization's history.
+However, in March 2020 the FDA issued an administrative stay pending the end of the COVID-19 pandemic, which allowed the center to continue using shock on "individuals who would need a physician-directed plan" indefinitely, as the pandemic limited physician contact with many residents.
 In July 2021, the D.C.
-Circuit Court of Appeals ruled that the FDA could not issue a "partial stay" but must issue a blanket ban or no ban at all, thus allowing the JRC to continue subjecting 55 people to shock in the meantime.
+Circuit Court of Appeals ruled that the FDA could not issue a "partial stay" but must issue either a blanket ban or no ban at all, which allowed the JRC to continue using the device while awaiting further judgement.
+In response to this ruling, congress amended the Food, Drug, and Cosmetic Act through the Consolidated Appropriations Act of 2022.
+The new amendments allow the FDA to ban a medical device for a particular use irrespective of its approval for other uses.
+This legislation effectively overturned the ruling reached by the D.C.
+Circuit Court.